Last Updated: Feb 04, 2026

 2. Glacier Flightseeing

-Anchorage is surrounded by glaciers, and a helicopter tour is the best way to take in their massive scale.
-On a typical helicopter or flightseeing tour, you’ll fly over the majestic mountains of ice and then have the opportunity to spend 30 minutes walking atop and exploring the glacier.
-In Anchorage, you have a few options to add onto your helicopter tour if you want an extra adventure: from fishing, to dog sledding, to hiking and rafting.
+Anchorage is surrounded by glaciers, and a flightseeing tour by seaplane or helicopter is the best way to take in their massive scale.
+On a typical flightseeing tour, you’ll fly over the majestic mountains of ice and then have the opportunity to spend 30 minutes walking atop and exploring the glacier.
+Our most popular options are the Anchorage Knik Glacier Helicopter Tour and the Anchorage Discover Denali Flightseeing Tour.

 3. Alaska Railroad